Theory of Low Frequency Contamination from Nonstationarity and Misspecification: Consequences for HAR Inference: Consequences for HAR Inference

 \section{Consequences for HAR Inference}

-In this section we discuss the implications of the theoretical results from Section \ref{Section Low Freq Cont - Theory}-\ref{Section Edgeworth-Expansions-for}.
+In this section, we discuss the implications of the theoretical results from Section \ref{Section Low Freq Cont - Theory}-\ref{Section Edgeworth-Expansions-for}.
 In Section \ref{Subsection HAR inference methods}, we first present a review of HAR inference methods and their connection to the estimates considered in Section \ref{Section Low Freq Cont - Theory}.
-We separate the discussion into two parts.
-In Section \ref{Subsec Finite-Sample-Low-Frequency}, we discuss HAR inference tests for which the issues of low frequency contamination induce a finite-sample problem, and in Section \ref{Subsec General-Low-Frequency} when they persist even asymptotically.
-For the latter case, in Section \ref{Subsec: Theoretical-Results-on Power} we provide theoretical results about the power of the tests.
-Section \ref{Subsec Discussion Power} presents a discussion.
+In Section \ref{Subsec Finite-Sample-Low-Frequency} we present evidence that the HAR inference tests can suffer from larger size distortions under nonstationarity than under stationarity.
+In Section \ref{Subsec General-Low-Frequency} we show the consequences of low frequency contamination for the power of the HAR tests and we provide the corresponding theoretical results in Section \ref{Subsec: Theoretical-Results-on Power}.